franciskershaw/festiviews/README.md

 #### index.html

-* The main homepage contains a striking hero image of a man crowd surfing during a festival performance, leaving no illusions as to what the website is focussed on.
+* The main homepage contains a striking hero image of a man crowd surfing during a festival performance, leaving no illusions as to what the subject matter of the website is.

 * The title and tagline appear via a CSS animation, followed shortly by two call to action buttons: 'Browse Festivals' and 'Create Account'.
 If the user is already logged in, the create account button is removed from the page.